Nitish Bharadwaj: Politics

-He also worked in BJP's organisational unit of Madhya Pradesh and was also its Spokesperson for a while, till he voluntarily retired from active politics to focus on his film career as a screenwriter & film director.
+He also worked in BJP's organisational unit of Madhya Pradesh and was also its Spokesperson for a while, till he voluntarily retired from active politics to focus on his film career as a screenwriter and film director.

 Early life

 Nitish Bharadwaj was born on 2 June 1963 to Janardan C. Upadhye, a Senior Advocate of Bombay High Court and a veteran labour lawyer.
 He was also a close aide of George Fernandes in the labour movement in the 60s and 70s.
 Bharadwaj's mother, Sadhana Upadhye, was the Head of the Marathi Literature department of Wilson College, Mumbai.
 She was an exponent of the Bhagvad Geeta and Dnyaneshwari, the knowledge of which she imparted to Bharadwaj from childhood.
 He has one younger brother, Rahul Upadhye Bharadwaj.

 Personal life

 In 1991, Bharadwaj married Monisha Patil, daughter of Vimla Patil, then editor of Femina.
 They have two children, a son and daughter and divorced in 2005.
-Monisha now lives in Hounslow, Middlesex with her two children, Arrush and Saayli (now called India).
+Monisha now lives in Hounslow, Middlesex with her two children, Arrush and Saayli (now called Indira).
 Bharadwaj married Smita Gate, an IAS officer (1992 batch) from Madhya Pradesh cadre, in 2009 and they have twin daughters.
 The couple separated in September 2019, which was confirmed in January 2022.